sunlightlabs/opendatapoliciesdecoded/README.md

 ## How do get my policy into The Open Data Policies Decoded?

 1. Convert your policy into raw text.
-  a) Extract from PDF using your favorite PDF OCR tool.
+  1. Extract from PDF using your favorite PDF OCR tool.
 For Windows we like FreeOCR.
-  b) remove formatting but keep returns, lines, spaces.
+  2. remove formatting but keep returns, lines, spaces.
-  c) add it to our [raw text repository](https://github.com/sunlightpolicy/opendata/tree/master/open%20data%20policies%20raw%20text)
+  3. add it to our [raw text repository](https://github.com/sunlightpolicy/opendata/tree/master/open%20data%20policies%20raw%20text)

 2. Convert raw text into [The State Decoded XML format](http://docs.statedecoded.com/xml-format.html).
 If you have your policy as XML, you can adapt [the provided XSLT](https://github.com/statedecoded/state/blob/master/sample.xsl) to transform it into the proper format.
 Or if you don't have your policy as XML, you can convert it into XML.
 Use the [current policy XMLs](https://github.com/sunlightlabs/opendatapoliciesdecoded/tree/master/htdocs/admin/import-data) as an example.
   1.for the `<unit label="section" identifier="amherstny" level="1">Amherst, NY</unit>` section insert "citystate" in the identifier section as Lower caps ,no spaces or commas.
 (This is important as the import will fail if there are any any characters) and City, State after the level="1" text.